Probabilistic Contrastive Learning for Domain Adaptation: Discussion

 \subsection{Cosine distance v.s.
 MSE distance}

 In domain adaptation, there has been a work~\cite{french2017self} that exploits the similarity of the prediction space for consistency constraints, although it does not use the form of contrastive learning.
 Intuitively, PCL seems to just apply this idea to the contrastive learning loss (transfer feature space to prediction space).
-Then we need to answer an important question: \textit{Is PCL effective only because of the consistency constraint in the prediction space?}
+Therefore, we need to answer an important question: \textbf{is PCL effective only because of the consistency constraint in the prediction space?}

-From the previous analysis, it can be seen that the goal of PCL is to make the features close to the class weights by enforcing the probabilities to appear in the one-hot form, rather than to achieve the consistency constraint of the output space.
-It is just that we found that contrastive learning in the form of probability inner product (cosine distance) can achieve the goal.
+From the previous analysis, PCL naturally requires the use of probabilistic cosine similarity to narrow the distance between features and class weights, rather than just requiring the consistency of the output space.
 To verify it, we replace the inner product in PCL with the MSE used in ~\cite{french2017self} to get PCL-MSE.
 Table~\ref{tab:SFCL_BCE} gives the results.
 It can be seen that PCL is better than PCL-MSE.
-This is because mse can only make the probability similar but not make the probability appear the one-hot form.
+This is because mse can only make the probability similar but not make the probability appear in the one-hot form.
 This again proves the importance of the motivation of PCL, because this motivation ensures that PCL must use the cosine distance but not the MSE distance.